willbuck/g3-2016-grails-gradle-node/slide-deck/slides/recommended/nvm.recommended.md

 [NVM Website](https://github.com/creationix/nvm)

 note:
+- If you're going to work with node more extensively (not wanting to add tasks all the time)
 - DONT download node from their Website
 - DONT brew install node (you'll have a terrible time switching between versions later on)
 - Can tell bad stories of people sudo global installing node packages and getting all screwed up with file permissions...